End-to-end testing in the Development Community

 Your goals:

-- Confirm the webhook receives the bounty
+- Confirm the engine webhook receives the bounty

 - Confirm the worker processes it